i3D-net/ONE-GameHosting-SDK/one/game/readme.md

 # Fake Game

-This folder contains a fake game that uses the One Game Hosting SDK server API.
+This folder contains a fake game that uses the ONE Game Hosting SDK server API.
 The code here can be used both as a reference for how real game servers can integrate and use the Arcus library, or as a way to test the library for correctness.

 ## Dependencies

 A game integration requires the Arcus Server library located in one/server.

-## One Server Wrapper
+## ONE Arcus Server Wrapper

 The `game::OneServerWrapper` class, located in one_server_wrapper.h/.cpp, encapsulates the Arcus library's `c_api.h` calls within the game.
 The parsing.h/cpp files are utilities helping to read and write from key/value data in the Arcus messages.